bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-recording.md

 ## Capture
 The Capture phase involves enabling the BigBlueButton modules (chat, presentation, video, voice, etc.) to emit events over an event bus for capture on the BigBlueButton server.
 Components that generate media (webcam, voice, desktop sharing) must also store their data streams on the server as well.

 Whiteboard, cursor, chat and other events are stored on Redis.
 Webcam videos (.flv) and desktop sharing videos (.flv)  are recorded by Red5.
-The audio conference file (.wav) is recorded by Freeswitch.
+The audio conference file (.wav) is recorded by FreeSWITCH.

 ## Archive